-Everyone loves a good charcuterie board, and as of lately this is all you see on your timeline on Instagram and Pinterest, I am going to show you How to Make an IMPRESSIVE Cheese Board in only 10 minutes.
+Everyone loves a good charcuterie board; lately, this is all you see on your timeline on Instagram and Pinterest.
+I will show you How to Make an IMPRESSIVE Cheese Board in only 10 minutes.
 The Perfect cheeses to buy and how to fill your board with tasty snacks will wow your guest!
-Plus, step-by-step photos of how to put together a cheese board to make it look Pinterest worthy!
+Plus, here are step-by-step photos of how to put together a cheese board to make it look Pinterest-worthy!
 When I am in the mood to make my cheese boards, I already have most of the ingredients sitting in my pantry.
-I mostly must shop for fresh cheese.
+I mostly shop for fresh cheese.
 The way I make my boards are fast and easy.
 Great for entertaining.
 This last board I made was for hubby and me.
 I wanted to do an afternoon picnic in our backyard, and I also paired this board with a wine tasting of roses wine.
 This was a set-up for the perfect afternoon.

 How to make a Cheese Board

 Cured meat is the main ingredient on a cheese board, and they serve it on Charcuterie boards all the time for a reason.
 The saltiness of the cured meat couples very well with cheese!
-When putting together my cheese board, I like to pick out a couple of different cured meats.
-The classic route with meats most people knows is Salami, Peppered Salami or Prosciutto de Parma, and Serrano Ham.
+When putting together my cheese board, I pick out a couple of cured meats.
+Most people know the classic route with meats is Salami, Peppered Salami or Prosciutto de Parma, and Serrano Ham.
 But I like mines with spicy Pepperoni and Pepperoni sticks.

 Hard Cheese (Asiago, Aged Cheddar, Irish Cheddar, Parmesan)